djdurban/crossfit_madtown/_athletic-performance-training/high-school-athletic-performance-training.md

 * Unlimited Access to all Athletic Performance Training Classes (Strength & Power, Speed, P.A.C.C.T & Team OlympicWeightlifting): $200 mo

-\* Training sessions are 60 minutes in duration.
-\* All memberships are month-to-month.
+\* Training sessions are 60 minutes in duration.\* All memberships are month-to-month.
 No hidden or additional fees.
-&nbsp;

 **P.A.C.C.T**